albertoorozco2/SalmonAquaticCenter_website/web/README.md

-# BS Building Supplies
+# Salmon Aquatic Center Website

-College project of Salmon Aquiatic Center website  coded on HTML5, and CSS3.
+College project of Salmon Aquatic Center Website for Web Design coded  on HTML and CSS

 ## Getting Started
-open main.html
+Download folder and open main.html on browswer

 ### Prerequisites